Motorboating

 a.

-Discuss with your counselor the following hazards you might encounter
+Discuss with your counselor the following hazards you might

-while motorboating: flammable fuel; carbon monoxide; propellers;
+encounter while motorboating: flammable fuel; carbon monoxide;

-collisions; falls overboard; capsize; running aground.
-Explain what
+propellers; collisions; falls overboard; capsize; or running

-you should do to anticipate, prevent, mitigate and respond to these
+aground.
+Explain what you should do to anticipate, prevent,

 b.

-Explain first aid for injuries or illnesses that could occur while
+Explain first aid for injuries or illnesses that could occur

-motorboating, including hypothermia, heat reactions, dehydration,
+while motorboating, including hypothermia, heat reactions,

-motion sickness, bug bites, blisters.
+dehydration, motion sickness, bug bites, blisters.

 c.